Optum/dce/docs/api-auth.md

 The IAM principal used to send requests to the DCE API must have sufficient permissions to execute API requests.

 The Terraform module in the repo provides an IAM policy with appropriate permissions for executing DCE API requests.
-You can access the policy name and ARN as Terraform outputs.
+The policy name and ARN are available as Terraform outputs.

 ```
 terraform output api_access_policy_name